 - 35 (50%) more words read correctly per minute.

 It should be emphasised that the results gained in this model were based on a three-hour intensive program that incorporated more reading and spelling practice than that offered in MacqLit.
 Although the program was very successful, it was acknowledged that schools would not be able to operate such a time-intensive model.
 For this reason, adaptations were made to the program.

 In 2014, a more cost-effective model of program delivery was implemented in the tutorial centres.
 To reach more students in need of assistance, the number of students receiving instruction in the program was increased and program delivery was divided into two daily two-hour sessions, as opposed to only one.
 This was implemented with 20 students attending each session – one held each morning and one each afternoon – for five days a week.
 Students received group instruction in decoding, sight words, spelling, vocabulary and comprehension, along with group reading and individual Reinforced Reading with volunteers at the centres.
 The number of instructional hours was reduced from three to two hours per group.
-While most of the instruction involved an early version of MacqLit, additional programs such as Spelling Mastery were, again, still used at this point.
+While most of the instruction involved an early version of MacqLit, additional programs were, again, still used at this point.

 Full data were available for 74 students, who received the modified group instruction program for 19 weeks during Semester 2, 2014.
 At program commencement, the average age of the students was 10 years, 4 months.
 The average crude reading age at the start of the program for single-word reading, as measured by the Burt Word Reading Test, was 7 years, 9 months – more than two-and-a-half years below chronological age.